liuyong19892/streamr-flink/README.md

-#  Streamr Integeration library for Apache FLink
+#  Streamr Integeration library for Apache Flink
 ## How to use

 Add this to your pom-xml file: